BA (Hons) in Acting

 - personal and professional development

-Professional development continues with a more outward focus on the role of the professional actor in the industry, including panel discussions and workshops with actors, directors, producers and writers.
+Professional development continues with a focus on the role of the professional actor in the industry, including panel discussions and workshops with actors, directors, producers and writers.

-In singing classes, you will begin to curate a repertoire of songs for presentations and auditions, forming a base for further development in the final year.
-You will take part in two singing presentations, with the emphasis on integrating singing technique with acting and character demands.
+In singing classes, you will begin to curate a repertoire of songs for presentations and auditions, and focus on integrating singing technique with acting and character demands.

-Projects include Shakespeare, Stanislavski scene study, Jacobean scene study, Greek Lab project, Prize Fights, Restoration comedy and the Shakespeare Schools’ Tour.
+Second year projects currently include Shakespeare, Stanislavski scene study, Jacobean scene study, Greek Lab project, Prize Fights, Restoration comedy and Shakespeare for Young Audiences.

 Applying your training

 Class work continues but with less frequency.
-You will have regular voice and movement, acting lab, singing and reflective practice classes as well as ongoing professional development.
-Voice and movement support is part of all productions and may include requirements specific to the production, such as combat, singing and ensemble work.
+You will have regular voice and movement, acting lab, singing and reflective practice classes, as well as ongoing professional development.
+Voice and movement support is part of all productions and may include combat, singing and ensemble work, as required.

 Evening and weekend work is expected during third year as part of your regular timetable.
 The hours worked during the year may exceed 50 hours a week during production periods.